How to Measure Brand Awareness – and Why

 Techniques for Measuring Brand Awareness

-Our marketing agency stresses that, before you start any new brand awareness campaign, you first need to agree about what “brand awareness” means to your company.
-The CEO might assume it’s a measurement of familiarity among a wide set of people; the sales team might assume it references familiarity within a certain industry niche; and so on.
-Once that’s settled, start measuring!
+Our marketing agency stresses that, before you start any new brand awareness campaign, you first need to agree on what “brand awareness” means to your company.
+The CEO might assume it’s a measurement of familiarity among many people.
+The sales team might assume it references familiarity within a certain industry niche, while the rest of your team might have other ideas.
+It’s important to align on what “brand awareness” means.
+Once that’s settled, start exploring ways to measure brand awareness!

 Here’s how to measure brand awareness: